Dmitry-Borodkin/void_blog/2023/10-30-acquaintance.md

 But then for this we will have to build a “Model of the Model of the Language” in the compiler...
 And continue this further and further...

-No, something is somehow completely bad here...
+No, something is somehow completely wrong here...

 #### How is this solved in natural languages?